lombardpress/lombardpress-schema/docs/critical.md

 #### Example 2

-In this example the `rdg` contains more than two words, and it is therefore necessary to indicate which words have been moved around with the `seg`-element.
+In this example the `rdg` contains more than two words, and it is therefore necessary to indicate which words have been moved around with the `seg` element.

 ```xml
 Ad demonstrationem tria requirantur: subiectum, passio, et